 When you return, have the dog sit on a towel and stay.
 Then use another to dry pooch, paying special attention to ears, paws, tummy and tail.
-Dogs commonly don't like having their eyes covered, so best to avoid that.
+Dogs commonly don't like having their eyes covered very long, so best to be brief with that.

 Your dog will appreciate extra gentleness with head, face and ears because those areas are sensitive.
-I consider dog drying a full body massage, and talk quietly and soothingly with plenty of Good Dogs.
-This seems to calm the pup.
+I consider dog drying a full body massage, and talk quietly and soothingly with plenty of appreciative Good Dogs.
+This calm the pup.

 Then a treat, a drink of water, and a warm snuggly nap.

 Living and enjoying life with furry friends in the East Bay